fabacab/jekyll-skeleton/_data/README.md

 ## Navigation menus

-[The `nav_menus.yaml` data file](nav_menus.yaml) defines the name, order, and contents of your site's navigation menus.
+[The `menus.yml` data file](menus.yml) defines the name, order, and contents of your site's navigation menus.
+Behind the scenes, it uses [Forestry's Jekyll Menus plugin](https://github.com/forestryio/jekyll-menus) if that plugin is available, but will also fallback to using plain [Liquid templates](https://jekyllrb.com/docs/liquid/) to render the menus if necessary.
+In either case, configuring a menu is done the same way.

 Each menu has a name, such as `main` or `sidebar`.
-Each menu is a list of links that may also be an image.
-At a minimum, each menu item must include a `url` and a `text` field.
+Each menu is composed of a single list, where each item in the list describes a single menu item.
+At a minimum, each menu item must include a `url`, `title`, and `identifier` field.
+On multi-lingual sites, each menu item must also include a `lang` field.

 Optionally, menu items may also include the following fields:

 * `title_text` - The `title` attribute's text for the link.
 * `image` - The name of an image file in [your site's `static/images` folder](../static/images/).
 Omit this field to create a textual navigation menu item.
+* `weight` - Defines the order in which the menu items are shown in the menu, with `1` being the first, `2` being next, and so on.

+If your site's hosting environment supports the Jekyll Menus plugin, you can also make use of any of the [Jekyll Menu plugin variables](https://github.com/forestryio/jekyll-menus#variables) as well.

 ## Opening hours